William R. Sears

-William Rees Sears (March 1, 1913 – October 12, 2002) was an aeronautical engineer and educator who worked at Caltech, Northrop Aircraft, Cornell University (as the J. L. Given Professor of Engineering), and the University of Arizona.
+William Rees Sears (March 1, 1913 – October 12, 2002) was an American aeronautical engineer and educator who worked at Caltech, Northrop Aircraft, Cornell University (as the J. L. Given Professor of Engineering), and the University of Arizona.

 He was an editor of the Journal of the Aeronautical Sciences from 1955 to 1963 and the founding Editor of the Annual Review of Fluid Mechanics in 1969.

 Career

 William R. Sears was born in Minneapolis, Minnesota, the son of William and Gertrude Sears.
 He earned his BS degree from the University of Minnesota in 1934.
 Following this, he enrolled at Caltech to study under Theodore von Kármán, director of the Guggenheim Aeronautical Laboratory (GALCIT).
 There he met von Kármán's secretary, Mabel Rhodes and they were soon married.
-Sears was awarded his PhD in 1938, writing a thesis concerning airfoils in non-steady motion, a work that laid the foundations for future developments in that field.
+Sears earned his PhD in 1938, writing a thesis concerning airfoils in non-steady motion, a work that laid the foundations for future developments in that field.

 In 1937, Sears was appointed instructor in aeronautics at Caltech, and in 1940, he was promoted to assistant professor.
 Several of his colleagues in these years included Qian Xuesen and Frank Malina.
 Through von Kármán's friendship with Jack Northrop, Sears became involved in consulting on aerodynamic problems at Northrop Aircraft In 1941, Sears accepted Jack Northrop's offer to be chief of aerodynamics and flight testing.

-When Sears was a junior faculty member at Caltech, he was asked to direct the Civilian Pilot Training Program, a federal program that offered young people the possibility of earning a private pilot's license and receiving preparation for possible military flying in the event that the United States entered the war.
+While a junior faculty member at Caltech, Sears directed the Civilian Pilot Training Program, a federal program that offered young people the possibility of earning a private pilot's license and receiving preparation for possible military flying in the event that the United States entered a war.
 Sears not only administered the program but took the opportunity to get his own pilot's license.

-At Northrop, Sears headed the team that designed the Northrop N-1M, which later led to the Northrop N9M, Northrop XB-35 and Northrop YB-49 flying wing aircraft.
+At Northrop, Sears headed the team that designed the Northrop N-1M, which eventually led to the Northrop N9M, Northrop XB-35 and Northrop YB-49 flying wing aircraft.
 He also led the team that developed the Northrop P-61 Black Widow.
-At the end of World War II, he accompanied group of aeronautical experts led by Von Kármán to Germany to investigate the German progress in aerodynamics research.
+At the end of World War II, he accompanied a group of aeronautical experts led by Von Kármán to Germany to investigate the German progress in aerodynamics research.